ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 ### Cleaning up.

-We can simply turn off the CBF and PSS will the following..
+We can simply turn off the CBF and PSS will the following

 ```bash
 kubectl delete job cbf-emulator -n sdp